Diderot-Language/examples/README.md

 These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu), recently described in a [VIS 2015 paper](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2015).

-If you want to use Diderot, adapting and modifying these examples may be easier than writing your own programs entirely from scratch.
-You can help by fixing issues that arise, and contributing new example programs.
-Diderot is a fairly new language, so the best practices for packaging up these examples and their associated files is still evolving.
-Patience and/or constructive engagement is appreciated.

-The [diderot-language](https://goo.gl/kXpxhV) Google group is the place to discuss the language and its use.
+New examples are being added here to help you learn about what you can do in Diderot, and to provide starting points for writing your own Diderot programs.
 The instructions below end with cloning these examples, and compiling them with Diderot.

+Diderot is a new language, so patience and constructive engagement is appreciated.
+You can help by testing and improving the instructions below on how to build Diderot compiler, trying out the example programs and reporting any problems or confusion, or contributing new example programs.
+Join the [diderot-language](https://goo.gl/kXpxhV) Google group to communicate.

-Here are the examples written so far, listed in the order we suggest you read through them in (going from simpler to more complex programs):
+The example programs are listed here in order from simple to more complex:

 * [`hello`](hello/): Hello world in Diderot
 * [`heron`](heron/): A non-trivial program to find square roots, via Heron's method.